odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 The file is added to the "bibliography" metadata field automatically;
 if that field already contains bibliography files, they take priority.

-Items in the file are neither updated nor deleted automatically.
-If you need to update or delete items, delete the file as a whole, so that it will be regenerated from scratch.
-You can also edit it manually, of course.
+Data is only ever added to the file, never updated or deleted; if you need to update the file, delete it, so that it will be regenerated from scratch.

 For example: